ShenduoZhang/shenduo.icu/more_about_me.md

 ![Gauss and Kolmo](GK.jpeg "Gauss and Kolmo")

-I tried to enjoy some sports to stay healthy and live longer.
-Mountain bike cycling was the one survived and I'm still improving my overall fitness level to be good at it.
-Although one lesson I learned was it's questionable that if mountain bike riding can really make one live longer not significantly shorter.
+He tried to enjoy some sports to stay healthy and live longer.
+Mountain biking was the one survived definitely because it's fun not because he blew too much money on the bike and too lazy to sell it.
+He's still improving his overall fitness level and skills to be good at it.
+Though one lesson he has learned was it's questionable if mountain biking can actually make one live longer but not the other way around.

-I play various kinds of games as well.
-Base-building games like [Factorio](https://www.factorio.com/) and [Oxygen Not Included](https://store.steampowered.com/app/457140/Oxygen_Not_Included/) are my favorite.
-I also enjoyed (not anymore) played some e-sport games, like [DotA](https://www.dota2.com/home).
-I played at a competitive level in DotA at around 7000MMR, which is roughly top 0.5% among the global active players.
-This journey contributed to my interest of developing a better game matching system.
-Games helped me to live through some of the hardest time of my life.
-But now, in the not so hard period of the life, I still play a lot because of addiction.
+He plays various kinds of games as well.
+Base-building games like [Factorio](https://www.factorio.com/) and [Oxygen Not Included](https://store.steampowered.com/app/457140/Oxygen_Not_Included/) are probably his favorite and go-to games.
+He also enjoyed (not anymore) playing some e-sport games, like [DotA](https://www.dota2.com/home).
+He used to play at a competitive level in DotA at around 7000MMR, which is roughly top 0.5% among all global active players.
+This journey contributed to his desire of research in developing a better and more comprehensive game matching/ranking system, which still remains a desire today.
+Games helped him to live through some of the hardest time of the boy's life.
+But now, in the not so hard period, he still plays way too much than he should because of his addiction.